 – Exploitation of Disadvantaged Communities: The other when I had my private company, which offered auto dealers a smart loyalty card, where dealers can add to the card special packages, such as oil change, discount on maintenance, and extended warranty, while consumers benefited from being able to keep track of their vehicle service and maintenence records on the smart chip in the card (Patented), thus saving car owners from getting ripped off by duplicate or unwarranted repairs.
 Many dealers especially those in the poor neighborhoods where charging the poor interest rates exceeding 20% on car loans, and forcing these poor guys to buy additional warranties, and charging them thousands of dollars of services the dealers knew the customers would never need.
 I had to drop these dealers from my network.

 Who knows, maybe one day, we will have a Congress and presidential candidates who will represent, not only the very rich but the very poor and the middle class, and offer solutions that get the people to work and out of welfare and subsidies.
 The American people are not lazy, but they need an opportunity; and Trump and Clinton will not bring that opportunity.
 America’s problem is not the presidency, but Congress, and that is where the changes must take place.

-Posted by Sami Jamil Jadallah on November 3, 2016, With 949 Reads Filed under Of Interest.
+Posted by Sami Jamil Jadallah on November 3, 2016, With 954 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.